April 07th, 2008

 BW: When did you start writing?

 OSBORN: In high school.
-I had a lot of trouble growing up, search many kinds of destructive situations.
+I had a lot of trouble growing up, many kinds of destructive situations.
 I began writing on my own.
 Later on I found out there were poets whose lives were as messed up as mine.
 They seemed to understand me better than anyone in my life.

 OSBORN: [Arthur] Rimbaud, [Charles] Baudelaire.
 And I had an anthology of Beat poets.
 [Allen] Ginsberg’s Howl and Kaddish.
 Reading poems helped me get through another hour, another night, another day.
 I had been very suicidal until then.